 As Law 7251 suggests that the procedure and principles regarding the implementation of remote hearings through video and audio transmission will be set out by secondary legislation, such legislation is expected to provide further insight and detail on the matter.
 However, several announcements published in the official website of the Ministry of Justice briefly shed light on the conduct of remote hearings:

 - Attorneys must file their requests for a remote hearing through the National Judiciary Informatics System at least 24 hours prior to the relevant hearing.

 - Attorneys must connect to the hearing through videoconference and the hearing will begin once the court activates the system.

 - Attorneys' ID information must be verified by electronic signature on the system designed by the Ministry of Justice and the judge will confirm such information and photos through the National Judiciary Informatics System.

 Although remote hearings are not new to Turkish law, allowing more space for such practice is significant given the extraordinary circumstances arising from COVID-19.
 As legal practitioners need to pay extra attention to social distancing and hygiene rules due to crowded courtrooms and the interactive nature of the job, remote hearings will likely come as relief for those concerned about potential health-related risks.
-However, this practice is available only in certain courts and more widespread use may create capacity problems for the existing judiciary infrastructure.
-Nonetheless, Law 7251 is expected to facilitate the trial process in the long term.
+This practice is also expected to facilitate the trial process in the long term.